zeroc00I/ReconNotes/Readme.md

 ---
 | Website | Comment |
 |--- | --- |
 http://zoomeye.org | PowerFull.
-Do automatically exploits on running services<br> Limited to 20 request on free access http://netograph.io | Useless.
+Do automatically exploits on running services<br> Limited to 20 requests on free access http://netograph.io | Useless.
 Low data<br>
 https://www.nerdydata.com/ | Useless/Marketing stuff<br>
 http://intelx.io | Very impressive.
 There are many emails with passwords extracted of many databases leaked.
 Very helpfull to Redteams Companies which have to see whats is going on with your employes email<br>